Understanding Roofing Warranties: What's Covered & What to Expect

 Sharp Exteriors: Your Trusted Roofing Warranty Partner in Prior Lake, MN

 We’ve been serving homeowners throughout the Twin Cities since 2011 with top-tier roofing solutions and trusted craftsmanship.
-Our experience with industry-leading brands means we can walk you through the full scope of your warranty—how long it lasts, how to avoid voiding it, and what to confirm before signing.
-Sharp Exteriors is more than just a contractor—we’re your long-term partner in protecting your home’s exterior for years to come.
+Our experience with industry-leading brands enables us to guide you through the full scope of your warranty—explaining how long it lasts, how to avoid voiding it, and what to confirm before signing.
+Sharp Exteriors is more than just a contractor—we’re your long-term partner in protecting your home’s exterior for years to come!

 If you’re looking for reliable answers or ready to take the next step in your roofing project, contact Sharp Exteriors today.
-We’re located at 16859 Welcome Avenue SE, Prior Lake, MN 55372, and can be reached at 612-454-0605.
-Ready to get started?
 Click here to get a quote and speak with one of our roofing experts.